awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-manifest.md

 You can use a deployment manifest to run \.NET Core applications on Elastic Beanstalk\. \.NET Core is a cross\-platform version of \.NET that comes with a commandline tool \(`dotnet`\) that you can use to generate an application, run it locally, and prepare it for publishing\.

 **Note**
-See  for a tutorial and sample application that use a deployment manifest to run a \.NET Core application on Elastic Beanstalk\.
+See [Deploying an ASP\.NET Core Application with AWS Elastic Beanstalk](dotnet-core-tutorial.md) for a tutorial and sample application that use a deployment manifest to run a \.NET Core application on Elastic Beanstalk\.

 To run a \.NET Core application on Elastic Beanstalk, run `dotnet publish` and package the output in a ZIP archive, not including any containing directories\.
 Place the site archive in a source bundle with a deployment manifest with a deployment target of type `aspNetCoreWeb`\.